geneontology/noctua_app_stack/production/README.md

 Check list:
 - [ ] ssh keys
-- [ ] Choose your workspace name.
+- [ ] <b>Choose your workspace name.
 We append the date.
-As an example we use production-yy-mm-dd
+As an example we use production-yy-mm-dd</b>
 - [ ] go-deploy python package has been installed
 - [ ] Remember you can use the -dry-run option
 - [ ] Execute the commands right below
-- [ ] Note down the ip address of the aws instance
+- [ ] Note down the ip address of the aws instance.
+This can also be found in production-yy-mm-dd.cfg

 ```
 cp ./production/backend.tf.sample aws/backend.tf